 Ph.D., M.A.
 Counselling Studies, Diploma Psychodrama Psychotherapy, Diploma Integrative Child Psychotherapy, R.G.N., R.M., R.H.V.

 Dr. Kate Kirk is an experienced psychodrama psychotherapist, trainer and researcher, who has worked in the public, private and voluntary sectors.
 She currently works in Child & Adolescent Mental Health as psychodramatist psychotherapist.
 Areas of training experience include: counselling skills and counsellor training, skills for core groups in child protection, critical incident debriefing and post-traumatic stress, clinical and case supervision skills, working with dying, bereaved or sexually abused clients, psychodrama, bereavement and loss.
 She has been an External Examiner to The Counselling Centre.
 Areas of research experience include both psychodrama and sexual abuse.
 She is a qualified Supervisor.

 Verniece O’Sullivan – Trainer

 B.Sc(Hons) Counselling & Psychotherapy, M.I.A.C.P.

-Verniece O ‘Sullivan completed her diploma in counselling with Cork Counselling Services in 2014.
+Verniece O ‘Sullivan completed her Diploma in Counselling with Cork Counselling Services in 2014.
 The following October Verniece went on to complete her B.Sc.
 (Hons) in Counselling and Psychotherapy on a full-time basis with Cork Counselling Centre and Coventry University and graduated in 2016 with a first class honours.
-Verniece is currently an apprentice trainer on the Diploma in Counselling programme and she is also a member of the core clinical team.
+Verniece is currently a trainer on the Diploma in Counselling programme and she is also a member of the core clinical team.
 She has a background in business management and the commercial sector.
 Verniece has a keen interest in relational development and in research.
 Verniece also provides academic support for students on the B.Sc.
 (Hons) in Counselling & Psychotherapy programme.